spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/cart-feature-walkthrough/calculation-data-structure.md

 ## Calculated discount transfer

-Each item which can have discounts applied has a `calculatedDiscounts` property which holds collection of discounts for each discount type.
+Each item which can have discounts applied has a `calculatedDiscounts` property which holds the collection of discounts for each discount type.

 | FIELD | DESCRIPTION |
 | --- | --- |